Introduction

 Cons:

-• Since every color is processed separately, letterboxing is needed.
+- Since every color is processed separately, a separate screen is needed for each color.

 Flexographic printing is a large-scale printing method

 Thousands of cups are produced using this production technique.
-The machine brings out a design on flat foam sheets in preparation for their molding into cups.
+The machine applies a design to flat foam sheets in preparation for molding them into cups.

 Key Features: